Pricing and Optimization in Shared Vehicle Systems: An Approximation Framework: Acknowledgments.

 The authors would like to thank David Shmoys and \'{E}va Tardos for their support and their fruitful feedback throughout this work.
 The authors also thank Anton Braverman and Jim Dai for many useful conversations.
+Finally, our results and their presentation have been significantly improved by the excellent feedback from anonymous reviewers.
+This work was supported, in part, by NSF grants CCF-1526067, CMMI-1537394, CCF-1563714, CCF-1522054, CCF-1740822, CNS-1955997, DMS-1839346, and ECCS-1847393, ARL grant W911NF-17-1-0094, ONR grant N00014-08-1-0031, a Google PhD Fellowship, and a Google Faculty Award.